APPG-SIO/BlueROV2_sensor_data/omniscan450/README_omniscan450.md

 ## Decoding further
 The file that you should have now is pretty good.
 It tells you...
-- Packet Position: tells you what byte number the packet (message) was found at
+- **Packet Position:** tells you what byte number the packet (message) was found at
-- Message ID: tells you what type of message it is.
+- **Message ID:** tells you what type of message it is.
 The ones we mostly care about are 10 and 2198.
-- Message Type: tells you what type of information the payload contains
+- **Message Type:** tells you what type of information the payload contains
-- Sender ID: tells you which device sent the message (if you have more than one sonar device hooked up, this will be relevant)
+- **Sender ID:** tells you which device sent the message (if you have more than one sonar device hooked up, this will be relevant)
-- Receiver ID: tells you which device recieves the message (should be 0, which means the computer is recieving it)
+- **Receiver ID:** tells you which device recieves the message (should be 0, which means the computer is recieving it)
-- Payload Data: is the raw message, contains relevant data and time stamps etc.
+- **Payload Data:** is the raw message, contains relevant data and time stamps etc.

 It is likely you want to decode the payload even more. *If you care about 2198 (data) messages, then you can continue with the following code:*

-You can use [decode_payload_csv.py](decode_payload_csv.py) to extract the data messages further.
-Open the file in your favorite text editor (I use Visual Studio Code) and edit the code to suit your needs.
-Right now it is configured to only look and decode the payload for rows in which the Message_ID is 2198 and Sender_ID is 2. *It is likely you will need to change these parameters!* If you have just one Omniscan450, then you will likely only have Sender_ID = 1.
+You can use [decode_payload_csv.py](decode_payload_csv.py) to extract the data payload messages further.
+Open the file in your favorite text editor and edit the code to suit your needs.
+Right now it is configured to only look and decode the payload column for rows in which the Message_ID is 2198 and Sender_ID is 2. *It is likely you will need to change these parameters!* If you have just one Omniscan450, then you will likely only have Sender_ID = 1.
 To use this file go to your terminal and type something like the following:

 ```bash
 python3 decode_payload_csv.py path/to/input.csv path/to/output_csv_payload_extracted.csv